Best described as alert, active, independent and friendly, the West Highland White Terrier is instantly recognizable.

 Markings: No Markings

-As most people who have ever owned a small breed dog knows, housebreaking is usually the most difficult part of training.
+As most people who have ever owned a small breed dog know, housebreaking is usually the most difficult part of training.
 The good news for the Westie is that they are much easier to housebreak than other small breed dogs.

 Positive training methods work very well with this breed, and they respond not only to food and toy treats but also praise and attention.